OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/vbs-app-evenactions-23.png)

 Next you'll have to add a *Call Rest* action to use the **Service Connection** that you created in the last section of the workshop.
 This action will do a call rest to the OCI API to upload the photo to an Object Storage Bucket.
-The OCI Objetc Storage bucket is called vbcs-takephoto-workshop.
+If you didn't create any OCI Objetc Storage bucket at the begining of the workshop, the trainers will give you an Object Storage bucket name to use in this part of the workshop.

 You have to drag and drop a **Call REST** action below the *Assign Variable* action in the workflow.